Nadia27/Simon_Game/README.md

 * The jQuery() and the object it creates and the reference it holds of HTML elements. <br/>

 *  Getting information vs setting information from single/multiple elements such as:
-    * if a jQuery selection holds more than one element and a method is used to get info it will only retrieve from the first element. < br/>
+    * If a jQuery selection holds more than one element and a method is used to get info it will only retrieve from the first element. <br/>
     * To get the content of all the elements use ```.each()``` method. <br/>
     * Similary if jQuery selection holds more than one element and a method is used to update it...it will update all. <br/>
     * The ```.each()``` method recreates the functionality of a loop in Javascript. <br/>